Can pets eat Sugar?

 Description

-Sugar in cooking is usually refined sucrose from sugar cane or sugar beets and sold as granulated, brown, powdered, or syrup forms.
-It is used in desserts, pastries, sauces, drinks, cereals, and sweet snacks.
-Sugar adds calories and sweetness but no essential nutrition for pets.
+Sugar in cooking is usually refined sucrose sold as granulated, brown, powdered, or syrup forms.
+Used in desserts, pastries, sauces, drinks, cereals, and sweet snacks with no essential nutrition for pets.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.